gsarar/Sparse-Dictionary-Learning/README.md

 # Sparse-Dictionary-Learning
 UCSD ECE269 Project

 The two main algortihms OMP and K-SVD are implemented primarily in omp.m and ksvd.m.
 The other .m files, which has omp and ksvd in their names are slightly different versions of these two codes, so that I could use them for different parts.
-For example omp with an error bound or giving a sparsity level as smaller equal than T instead of equal T. That’s why I didn’t comment all these files but only these two main ones.
+For example omp with an error bound or giving a sparsity level as smaller equal than the threshold T instead of equal T. That’s why I didn’t comment all these files but only these two main ones.

 omp_main.m is the code where I check the performance of omp.m with the exact recovery condition in omp_check.m.